 - Akka actor remoting

-For details, see the Beta support for Akka remoting announcement blog post.
+For details, see the Support for Akka remoting (Early Adopter Release) announcement blog post.

 - Java Jetty HTTP server (non-servlet)

 Most Jetty applications are based on the servlet specification.
 However, some Jetty applications like Akana Rogue Wave are based directly on Jetty handlers.
 We’ve supported this for a while and are now making this option publicly available.
 Use this if you use Jetty HTTP but don’t see any web request services.

 OneAgent already supported RabbitMQ for Java and Node.js.
 We’ve added support for .NET.

 OneAgent already supported MongoDB for Java and Node.js.
 We’ve added support for .NET.